franko/elementary-plotlib/sphinx-doc/source/fox-integration.rst

     Ordinary FOX constructor with the addition of ``plot_layout`` used to subdivide the windows in multiple plotting slots.

-  .. cpp:function:: int Attach(libcanvas::Plot& p, const char* slot_str)
+  .. cpp:function:: int Attach(elp::Plot& p, const char* slot_str)

-    Act like the method :cpp:class:`libcanvas::Window` of the :cpp:class:`libcanvas::Window` class to bind a plot to a given slot.
+    Act like the method :cpp:class:`elp::Window` of the :cpp:class:`elp::Window` class to bind a plot to a given slot.

   .. cpp:function:: void SlotRefresh(unsigned index)

-    Act like the :cpp:class:`libcanvas::Window`'s method of the same name.
+    Act like the :cpp:class:`elp::Window`'s method of the same name.

   .. cpp:function:: void Wait()

-    Act like the :cpp:class:`libcanvas::Window`'s method of the same name.
+    Act like the :cpp:class:`elp::Window`'s method of the same name.
     Normally not needed in classic FOX applications.